Skip to content

 loginUseCase.execute(LoginData(name, password)) {

-onStart { isLoading.value = true }
+onStart { isLoading = true }

 onSuccess { result ->

-isLoading.value = false
+isLoading = false

 // handle result